zpigula/pp_2021/README.md

+# 2021 Personal Project
+## Playing Cards Recognition using Machine Learning (ML)
+Project Goals:
-The idea of this project is to develop playing card recognition Machine Learning (ML) model / system that can identify any of the cards in a standard 52 card deck.
+- Develop Machine Learning (ML) model that can identify any of the cards in a standard 52 card deck
+- Test model on real-time system

 Playing Card Recognition Test Run